Perfectoid Rings Breakdance in Sonic Pi?

 is an isomorphism.

-Towards Sonic Pi
+Towards Sonic Pi Again

-At this point I’m genuinely unsure what direction the translation of all this into Sonic Pi’s musical terrain might take.
+At this point I’m genuinely unsure what direction the translation of all this into Sonic Pi’s musical sand might take.
 I’ll definitely post something in the community at some point to see if anyone’s interested.
+The perfectoid structure carries infinite root towers, profinite completions, Frobenius symmetry, all of which feel rich enough to generate interesting live coding material.

 But how to map that faithfully, or even playfully, into sequences, amplitudes, or rhythmic patterns is still an open question for me.
 I’ll leave it here, as an unresolved nn-chord, with n333n \ge 3^{3^3}.